Docs

 Important

-It’s vitally important to make sure that the behaviour of the service method returning a signal instance should be deterministic, meaning that the same input parameters should always produce the same output.
+It’s vitally important to make sure that the behaviour of the service method returning a signal instance is deterministic.
+The same input parameters should always produce the same output.
 This is necessary to ensure that the state is consistently shared across all of the clients.

 Security with Full-Stack Signals